BEACHES – OUTLYING ISLANDS (LANTAU, CHEUNG CHAU, LAMMA, MA WAN)

 LANTAU - DISCOVERY BAY

 Discovery Bay is a private residential development with European-style luxury apartments, shopping plaza, numerous café’s and restaurants, marina and golf course.
 The excellent sheltered tree-lined artificial beach at Tai Pak Bay, next to the ferry pier, with its wide strip of fine sand is open for visitors to use and does not often get crowded.
-The beach is popular for water sports and has shark prevention nets.
+The beach is popular for water sports.